czhanacek/HighKite/README.md

-This is the final project for CptS 122 - Advanced Data Structures at Washington State University
+This is the final project for CptS 122 - Data Structures at Washington State University

 Git SOS: